13 Top-Rated Things to Do in Red Lodge, MT

 5. Get Some Sweets at the Montana Candy Emporium

 Sweet tooths rejoice at the Montana Candy Emporium on Broadway Street.
-It's easy to locate this confection superstore thanks to a large marquee outside, advertising the latest sweets.
+It's easy to locate this confection superstore thanks to a large marquee outside advertising the latest confections.
 And with a long history at the location, the Montana Candy Emporium has been a traditional stop on a Red Lodge vacation for over two generations.

 The interior of the store resembles an old-time country store complete with vintage memorabilia on the walls.
 More importantly, every type of candy and then some line the shelves.
 From the best-selling Walnettos candies to taffy, fudge, jellybeans, and jawbreakers; don't be surprised to walk out of the store toting a hefty bag of candy.